Skip to content

 Limitations of ETL

-So ETL is not magic, but rather an engineering compromise — it uses templates to combine the two wishes of "static memory + familiar API" into one.
+So ETL is not magic, but rather an engineering trade-off — it uses templates to combine the two desires of "static memory + familiar API" into one.
 For systems that require determinism, low memory overhead, and real-time guarantees (such as bootloaders, RTOS task queues, or driver-layer buffer management), ETL is an excellent tool.
 Using it to fix everyday memory issues is often far more reliable than doing yoga on the board with malloc.